Authored by county educators or Department of Extension specialists for statewide distribution

 - Publication title

 - Authors’ full names (this is the only page where authors’ names should be included)

 - Complete mail address for lead author

 - Description of publication: Is it print, electronic or web-based?
 Is it a fact sheet, bulletin, curriculum, video, audio, print piece, other?
 If it is a revision, please include the original title and identifying numbers.

 - Abstract: a succinct description of the content including targeted audience and not exceeding 250 words

 For Peer Reviewers

-Use this Review of Extension Educational Materials form to rate educational material submissions.
+Below is a link to download a copy of the Review of Extension Educational Materials form used to rate educational materials submissions.

 For more information, contact Ken Martin, chair, Department of Extension at email@example.com.

 Administrative Cabinet approved: April 2006